 Today, more and more landlords are struggling to reduce tenant turnover and remain competitively priced.
 In fact, many landlords looking to boost tenant loyalty have begun investing in costly apps that connect tenants with nearby amenities and services.

 To gain an edge over the competition, landlords must provide an exceptional experience for tenants.
-By approaching rentals as a hospitality business, landlords can keep occupancy high and their properties in demand while remaining competitively priced.
+By approaching rentals as a hospitality business like how they do it at Apopka apartments, landlords can keep occupancy high and their properties in demand while remaining competitively priced.
 If you’re interested in cost-effective ways to grow your business, here’s how to provide great customer service to tenants while reducing turnover and raising rent.

 The best landlords have high communication rates and are able to effectively solve tenant’s issues.
 To boost your communication skills as a landlord, set a schedule of times you’re available during the week and ensure that your tenants have a way to contact you.